Read below to find out more about the groups we supported in 2017 and how our funding helped with their projects and activities.

-A £5,000 grant will support the group’s Kicster’s Digital Citizenship Award which has been designed in partnership with the Open College Network to recognise digital skills attained through attending the group’s Kicsters Clubs which are then applied to the benefit of the local community.
+A £5,000 grant supported the group’s Kicster’s Digital Citizenship Award which was designed in partnership with the Open College Network to recognise digital skills attained through attending the group’s Kicsters Clubs, which are then applied to the benefit of the local community.

-£2,500 of the funding will support 30 young people in Wolverhampton, with the other £2,500 supporting 30 young people in Walsall.
+£2,500 of the funding supported 30 young people in Wolverhampton, with the other £2,500 supporting 30 young people in Walsall.

-Through teaching new skills in photography, digital citizenship, audio recording and editing, as well as the opportunity to use these new skills in a practical environment, 60 young people aged 8-18 will engage in positive activities, raising their aspirations by being able to earn a certified award.
-The work undertaken on the project will help young people make new friends, boost their confidence, improve mental wellbeing and reduce social isolation.
+Through teaching new skills in photography, digital citizenship, audio recording and editing, as well as the opportunity to use these new skills in a practical environment, 60 young people aged 8-18 were engaged in positive activities, raising their aspirations by being able to earn a certified award.
+The work undertaken on the project helped young people make new friends, boosted their confidence, improved mental wellbeing and reduced social isolation.

-The group will use their digital graffiti wall, where young people use a digital spray can to capture feedback and the progression of learning, as well as map out ideas and prompt healthy debate about topics and concepts which are important to them.
+The group also used their digital graffiti wall, where young people used a digital spray can to capture feedback and the progression of learning, as well as mapped out ideas that prompted healthy debate about topics and concepts which were important to them.